 Camping is available at many Illinois State Parks.
 The most-visited sites are listed below.
-For camping at other State Parks, consult the park listing page.
+For camping at other State Parks, consult the

 The Illinois Department of Natural Resources (IDNR) does not charge an Entrance Fee to any state owned or operated land with the exception of Wildlife Prairie Park.
 Sites with Beaches charge a $1 a day per person for beach use only.
 The fee schedule listed on the right navigation bar is for all sites with camping.